 Step 4: A new window will open so you can create your new IAM role.
 Once the page load click on Create new role.

-Step 5: Select Amazon EC2 Role for Simple Systems Manager
+Step 5: Select EC2 then EC2 Role for Simple Systems Manager then Next: Permissions

 Now you should see your new role created